 Look carefully and you will see plenty of deities on the other Rampuria Havelis.
 And then, there are some in the form of paintings.
 Like the ones on the triangular looking Rampuria Haveli.
 Glance above the first window to see various circular panels of colorful paintings of the Hindu Gods and Goddesses.

-Windows & Doors of Rampuria Havelis
+Windows & Doors of Rampuria Havelis of Rajasthan

 The contrast of the green against the red in the Haveli opposite the triangular one made the entire Rampuria Haveli set-up stand out.
 This one also had a lovely carved balcony parapet – one of the few open structures facing the roads.

 As was the custom in those days – there were separate entrances for the men and the women of the Rampuria Havelis.
 The ones facing the front were for the men while the side entrances were for the women – away from the public eye.
 While this may seem like a discriminating factor, the Rampuria family did seem to ensure there was no difference in the decor of each of those doors.
-There was a uniformity as far as the aesthetics of the Haveli was concerned.
+There was a uniformity as far as the architecture of the Haveli was concerned.

 The only obvious difference was the presence of two types of entrances – large ones directly onto the street and a few that led up the stairs to even more ornate doors.
 Our guide mentioned that these were for different types of visitors.
 The more important ones were led up the staircase.